rohanrc1997/DeskShare---Java--Project/README.md

  Graphics and Image Classes: To draw onto graphical components that are realized on various devices, as

-well as onto off-screen images, and fetching the screen capture images at the client end.
+well as onto off-screen images, and fetching the screen capture images at the client side.